-(d) Department of defense payments to certain persons captured and interned in North Vietnam, in accordance with the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act of 1998 (as in effect on October 1, 2016).
+(g) Department of defense payments to certain persons captured and interned in North Vietnam, in accordance with the Departments of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act of 1998 (Pub.
+L. No. 105-78).

-(ii) Certain Korea service veterans' natural children regardless of their age or marital status, for any disability resulting from spina bifida suffered by such children under provision 102 of the Veterans Benefits Act of 2003, P.L.
-108-183 (as in effect October 1, 2016);
+(ii) Certain Korea service veterans' natural children, regardless of age or marital status, for any disability resulting from spina bifida suffered by such children; and

-(g) Veterans administration pensions, including aid and attendance benefits, up to the amount of ninety dollars per month, paid to veterans or their surviving spouse, if any, who are residing in a nursing facility or are receiving HCBS waiver services.
+(j) Veterans administration pensions, including payments for aid and attendance, up to the amount of ninety dollars per month, paid to veterans or their surviving spouse, if any, who are residing in a nursing facility or are receiving HCBS waiver services.
 This exclusion applies to:

 (i) A veteran without a spouse or dependent minor or disabled child; and

 (ii) A veteran's surviving spouse without a dependent minor or disabled child.

 (k) Payments made to Native Americans as listed in section IV of 20 C.F.R.
 416 Subpart K Appendix (as in effect October 1, 2022).